|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

-Built by Consolidated at San Diego during 1941.
-Delivered to the U. S. Army Air Force (USAAF) as B-24A Liberator serial number 40-2370.
+Built by Consolidated at San Diego.
+During 1941, delivered to the U. S. Army Air Force (USAAF) as B-24A Liberator serial number 40-2370.
 Assigned to Ferrying Command based at Bolling Field.
-Prewar, painted in neutrality markings with a large U. S. flag on the side of the nose.
-Nicknamed "Arabian Knight" painted in cursive below the cockpit.
+Prewar, painted in neutrality markings with a large U. S. flag on both sides of the nose.
+Nicknamed "Arabian Knight" in cursive below the cockpit.

-On March 2, 1942 took off from from Melbourne piloted by Captain Paul Davis and landed at Broome Airfield to transport arriving civilian evacuees from Java southward to Perth.
+On March 2, 1942 took off from from Laverton Field near Melbourne piloted by Captain Paul Davis on a flight northward to Broome Airfield to transport arriving civilian evacuees from Java southward to Perth.

 USAF Serial Number Search Results - B-24A Liberator 40-2370